simpledandy/simpledandy/README.md

 ### 🌼 Hey there, I’m simpledandy!

 Welcome to my little corner of GitHub ✨
-I’m a curious coder exploring the worlds of web dev, DevOps, and creative tech.
+I’m a curious coder exploring the worlds of mobile & web dev, DevOps, and creative tech.
 I love building things that are **simple** yet a bit **dandy**!

 - 🎨 Making projects that blend functionality and charm